 Schedule short breaks in your calendar like you schedule meetings and deadlines for assignments.
 When we take this pause, you'll find yourself coming back more refreshed and sharper than before.
 Rest, restore, and reboot.

-The positive effects of caring for your health in and out of the workplace are bigger than you can imagine:
+The positive effects of caring for your health are more significant than you can imagine

-Having good mental health at the workplace doesn’t mean that birds will chirp and sing and dance away as you turn in last month’s performance reports to your superior.
-Instead, emotional wellness at the workplace means that you’re creating an environment that encourages and provides the right resources to cope with our responsibilities and changes.
+Having good mental health at the workplace doesn't mean that birds will chirp and sing and dance away as you turn in last month's performance reports to your superior.
+Instead, workplace emotional wellness means creating an environment that encourages and provides the right resources to cope with our responsibilities and changes.

 A workplace that takes care of the emotional wellness of its employees will motivate us to unleash our potential in our roles, manage stress, and be more resilient whenever a storm comes.
 It is about preparing our team for the best and the worst.
 Isn't that what life is about anyway?